4 travelers in blue shirts overlook Brooks Falls where bears fish for salmon by a small waterfall on an Alaska wildlife safari.

 Day 12

-Your grand Alaska wildlife safari comes to a close today as you transfer to the airport for homeward flights or ongoing travel for those who have booked extensions.
+Your Alaska adventure comes to a close today as you transfer to the Homer airport for onward flights.

 Accommodations